Shivam-pro-hacker/Shivam-pro-hacker/README.md

-## ⚠️ Trust Is The First Vulnerability
+## ⚠️ Trust Is The First Vulnerability.

 ## 🕶️ About Me